Ali-m99/integrationProject_Individual_Excercise/README.md

 ## Features
 ### Integer Sorting (`integer-sort` branch)
 Implements a `bubbleSort` function that sorts a list of integers in ascending order using the bubble sort algorithm.
-Inside the `integerationProject_excercise.py` file.
+Can be found inside the `integerationProject_excercise.py` file.

 ### String Sorting (`string-sort` branch)
 Implements a `sortStrings` function that sorts a list of strings in alphabetical order.
-Inside the `integerationProject_excercise.py` file.
+Can be found inside the `integerationProject_excercise.py` file.

 ## Test Cases
 To ensure that each function works correctly, several test cases have been implemented using the `unittest` framework, provided by python.
-Inside the `test_sort_functions.py` file.
+Can be found inside the `test_sort_functions.py` file.

 ## Running the Project
 1. Ensure Python is installed on your machine.